Forced evictions in China: Protest and opposition

 Forced evictions are a common catalyst for organized protests and demonstrations.
 According to some estimates, as much as 65 percent of the estimated 180,000 annual "mass incidents" (protests) in China stem from grievances over forced evictions.
-Notable examples of large-scale demonstrations against forced evictions include the December 2011 protests in the Southern village of Wukan, which resulted in the temporary expulsion of Communist Party authorities, and the 2005 Dongzhou protests, which ended with the shooting deaths of several protesting villagers by riot squad police who, unlike regular police, are armed.
+Notable examples of large-scale demonstrations against forced evictions include the December 2011 protests in the Southern village of Wukan,Guangdong, which resulted in the temporary expulsion of Communist Party authorities, and the 2005 Dongzhou protests, which ended with the shooting deaths of several protesting villagers by riot squad police who, unlike regular police, are armed.

 A number of individual protests have also made international headlines: on 26 May 2011, Qian Mingqi, a farmer from Fuzhou whose home had been demolished to make room for a highway, complained of losing 2 million yuan in the forced eviction.
 After numerous failed attempts to petition authorities for redress, on 26 May 2011, Qian detonated three bombs at government buildings.
 He was hailed as a hero by many Chinese internet users, who viewed the attacks not as a form of terrorism, but as "righteous vengeance."

 In August 2008, two elderly women in their 70s were sentenced to a year of reeducation-through-labor when they applied for a permit to protest in the government's approved "protest zone" during the 2008 Beijing Olympics.
 Wu Dianyuan, 79, and Wang Xiuying, 77, were evicted from their Beijing homes in 2001.
 They were promised compensation and resettlement, but it was never delivered.

 Citizens have also resorted to a variety of semi-institutionalized forms of resistance, including petitioning actions and the use of legal channels to challenge forced land requisitions or demand compensation.
 In the first half of 2004, for instance, China's construction ministry reported receiving petitions from more than 18,600 individuals and 4,000 groups over forced evictions and unlawful transfers of land.
 Numerous lawyers identifying with the Weiquan (rights defending) movement have taken on cases related to forced evictions.
 These include lawyers and activists Ni Yulan, Tang Jitian, Gao Zhisheng, and Li Dunyong, among others.